Victoria (state): Geography

-Victoria's northern border follows a straight line from Cape Howe to the start of the Murray River and then follows the Murray River as the remainder of the northern border.
+Victoria's northern border follows a straight line (the Black–Allan Line) from Cape Howe to the start of the Murray River and then follows the Murray River as the remainder of the northern border.
 On the Murray River, the border is the southern bank of the river.
 This precise definition was not established until 1980, when a ruling by Justice Ninian Stephen of the High Court of Australia settled the question as to which state had jurisdiction in the unlawful death of a man on an island in the middle of the river.
 The ruling clarified that no part of the watercourse is in Victoria.
 The border also rests at the southern end of the Great Dividing Range, which stretches along the east coast and terminates west of Ballarat.
 It is bordered by South Australia to the west and shares Australia's shortest land border with Tasmania.
 The official border between Victoria and Tasmania is at 39°12' S, which passes through Boundary Islet in the Bass Strait for 85 metres.

 Victoria contains many topographically, geologically and climatically diverse areas, ranging from the wet, temperate climate of Gippsland in the southeast to the snow-covered Victorian alpine areas which rise to almost 2000 m, with Mount Bogong the highest peak at 1986 m.
 There are extensive semi-arid plains to the west and northwest.
 There is an extensive series of river systems in Victoria.
 Most notable is the Murray River system.
-Other rivers include: Ovens River, Goulburn River, Patterson River, King River, Campaspe River, Loddon River, Wimmera River, Elgin River, Barwon River, Thomson River, Snowy River, Latrobe River, Yarra River, Maribyrnong River, Mitta River, Hopkins River, Merri River and Kiewa River.
+Other rivers include: Ovens River, Goulburn River, Patterson River, King River, Campaspe River, Loddon River, Wimmera River, Elgin River, Barwon River, Thomson River, Snowy River, Latrobe River, Yarra River, Maribyrnong River, Mitta Mitta River, Hopkins River, Merri River and Kiewa River.
 The state symbols include the pink heath (state flower), Leadbeater's possum (state animal) and the helmeted honeyeater (state bird).
 Ecological communities include Victorian Volcanic Plain grasslands, Northern Plains Grassland and Gippsland Plains Grassy Woodland, all of which are critically endangered.

 According to Geoscience Australia, the geographic centre of Victoria is located in Mandurang at 36° 51' 15"S, 144° 16' 52" E. The small rural locality is located 10 km (6 mi) south of Bendigo.
 Due to its central location and the region's historical ties to the gold rush, the town is widely regarded as the "Heart of Gold".
 The state's capital, Melbourne, contains about 70% of the state's population and dominates its economy, media, and culture.
 For other cities and towns, see list of localities (Victoria) and local government areas of Victoria.